ArduPilot/ardupilot_wiki/dev/source/docs/can-bus-driver-roadmap.rst

   It does enumeration of interfaces, provides access to them and also holds connection point for accessing UAVCAN managing class.

-CAN class
+CANHal class
 =========

-New class should be based on AP_HAL::CAN class.
+New class should be based on AP_HAL::CANHal class.

 The class is responsible for managing the hardware and also managing of RX and TX queues.
 Apart from this also the time management is provided.